zoylendt/zoylendt.github.io/content/Selfhosted/Kopia backup server.md

 - "Select Storage Type" -> "Local Directory or NAS" -> "/repository" -> Next
 - Enter the Repository PW (use the value "KOPIA_PASSWORD" from your compose file, here: "yqxwbdjgmqkrj2t2")
-  (Only after being manually configured once the value from the compose file is used for the configured repository.)
+  Only after being manually configured once the value from the compose file is used for the configured repository.
 - (optional) Advanced Options -> Error Correction Overhead -> 1%
-- Create Repository
+- "Create Repository"

 We can also set global policies, some also define defaults for backups from other PCs.
 Set them at "Policies" -> "Edit".
 For now I only changed this (to reduce the required storage space):